-28. Upon information and belief, Defendant, in violation of 35 U.S.C. § 271, has infringed, literally or through the doctrine of equivalents, and continues to infringe at least claim 4 of the '349 Patent and likely claims 5-9 of the '349 Patent as well through Defendant's using a method of generating a plate-ready file configured for the creation of a printing plate, said plate-ready file being associated with page layouts and being provided in real time from a remote location using a communication network and selling and offering services that include this method (the "Infringing Services").

-29. Defendant has not given the Infringing Services a specific and publicly-available name.
-Accordingly, Plaintiff cannot provide the name used by Defendant for such services without the benefit of discovery.

-30. Exemplary Infringing Services include, without limitation, systems and methods used by Defendant in connection with, at least, its offset sheet-fed and web printing services that involve workflows related to plate-ready files and/or the generation of such files.

-31. Exemplary Infringing Services do not include variable data printing because that type of printing does not involve the generation of a plate-ready file.

-32. Defendant has sufficient experience and knowledge of computer to plate technology generally, and of its systems and methods specifically, to determine which of its systems and methods involve the generation of plate-ready files.

-33. Defendant has sufficient experience and knowledge of computer to plate technology generally, and of its systems and methods specifically, to determine which of its systems and methods do not involve the generation of plate-ready files.

-34. Defendant has had constructive and actual notice of the '349 Patent due to the significant publicity in the printing industry regarding the '349 Patent and lawsuits involving allegations of infringement of the '349 Patent.
+- 40. Upon information and belief, Defendant, in violation of 35 U.S.C. § 271, has infringed, literally or through the doctrine of equivalents, and continues to infringe at least claims 1, 3, and 4 of the '349 Patent through Defendant's using a method of generating a plate-ready file configured for the creation of a printing plate, said plate-ready file being associated with page layouts and being provided in real time from a remote location using a communication network and selling and offering services that include this method (the "Infringing Services"). - 41.
+Defendant has not given the Infringing Services a specific and publicly-available name.
+Accordingly, Plaintiff cannot provide the name used by Defendant for such services without the benefit of discovery. - 42.
+Exemplary Infringing Services include, without limitation, systems and methods used by Defendant in connection with, at least, its offset sheet-fed and web printing services that involve workflows related to plate-ready files and/or the generation of such files. - 43.
+Exemplary Infringing Services do not include variable data printing because that type of printing does not involve the generation of a plate-ready file. - 44.
+Defendant has sufficient experience and knowledge of computer to plate technology generally, and of its systems and methods specifically, to determine which of its systems and methods involve the generation of plate-ready files. - 45.
+Defendant has sufficient experience and knowledge of computer to plate technology generally, and of its systems and methods specifically, to determine which of its systems and methods do not involve the generation of plate-ready files. - 46.
+Defendant had actual notice of the '349 Patent since at least as early as the date of service of the initial Complaint filed in this case.

-35. Upon information and belief, Defendant was a member of PIA on December 17, 2013, when PIA's CEO, Mr. Makin testified before Congress.
-PIA issued a number of press releases regarding Mr. Makin's testimony, and during his testimony he directly referenced a cease and desist letter sent by CTP's counsel to an alleged infringer.

-36. On information and belief, Defendant will continue to infringe the '349 Patent unless enjoined by this Court.

-37. On information and belief, Defendant's infringement of the '349 Patent is, has been, and continues to be willful and deliberate in whole or in part because Defendant was aware of the '349 Patent from the substantial publicity in the printing industry relating to the '349 Patent, Defendant's membership in PIA, and Mr. Makin's testimony and related press releases.

-Defendant has also received this Complaint, and yet continues to engage in its infringing conduct.

-38. As a direct and proximate result of Defendant's infringement of the '349 Patent, CTP has been and continues to be damaged in an amount yet to be determined.

-39. Unless Defendant's ongoing infringement is enjoined, CTP will suffer irreparable injury for which there is no adequate remedy at law.
+- 47. Plaintiff's original Complaint placed Defendant on notice that its actions constituted infringement of the '349 Patent. - 48.
+Defendant has had constructive and actual notice of the '349 Patent due to the significant publicity in the printing industry regarding the '349 Patent and lawsuits involving allegations of infringement of the '349 Patent. - 49.
+Upon information and belief, Defendant was a member of PIA on December 17, 2013, when PIA's CEO, Mr. Makin testified before Congress.
+PIA issued a number of press releases regarding Mr. Makin's testimony, and during his testimony he directly referenced a cease and desist letter sent by CTP's counsel to an alleged infringer. - 50.
+Despite Defendant's knowledge of the '349 Patent, this lawsuit, and that its actions constitute infringement of the '349 Patent, Defendant has continued and, on information and belief, will continue to infringe the '349 Patent unless enjoined by this Court. - 51.
+On information and belief, Defendant's infringement of the '349 Patent is, has been, and continues to be willful and deliberate in whole or in part because Defendant was aware of the '349 Patent from service of the original Complaint, the substantial publicity in the printing industry relating to the '349 Patent, Defendant's membership in PIA, and/or Mr. Makin's testimony and related press releases.
+Defendant has also received this First Amended Complaint, and yet continues to engage in its infringing conduct. - 52.
+As a direct and proximate result of Defendant's infringement of the '349 Patent, CTP has been and continues to be damaged in an amount yet to be determined. - 53.
+Unless Defendant's ongoing infringement is enjoined, CTP will suffer irreparable injury for which there is no adequate remedy at law.